Byron, Georgia

 Byron is a city located primarily in Peach County, Georgia, United States.
 A small portion of the city also extends into parts of Houston and Crawford counties.
-The population was estimated to be 5,149 in 2019 by the Census Bureau, an increasing of 14.1% from 4,512 at the 2010 census.
+As of the 2020 census, Byron had a population of 5,702.
 The city is in the Warner Robins metropolitan statistical area.

 Byron was home to the Middle Georgia Raceway, an auto racetrack that hosted NASCAR races and the filming of TV commercials and a feature movie.
 From July 3–5, 1970, in a field next to the raceway, the Atlanta International Pop Festival was held, which was the largest gathering in Georgia history until the 1996 Olympics in Atlanta.
 On September 15, 2012, an official Georgia Historical Society marker was placed near the raceway site to commemorate the festival.

 History

 The community was named after Lord Byron, the British Romantic poet.
 A former variant name was "Jackson", but the name was changed in order to avoid repetition with the Jackson in Butts County.
 The Georgia General Assembly incorporated the place as the "Town of Byron" in 1874.
+Detailed history can be found at the Byron Historic Train Depot.